gcallah/hambone/chaps/chap4.md

 of his loss.

 And the drinking was working, until Camellia entered the bar.
-He had never seen his sister out in public looking anything but her best, made up, her braided hair all in place, her clothes, if not expensive, because she could never have afforded expensive clothes, nevertheless attractive and stylish.
+He had never seen his sister out in public looking anything but her best, made up, and her braided hair all in place.
+Her clothes, if not always expensive, because she could only afford expensive clothes if they were earned from one of her modelling jobs, were nevertheless attractive and stylish.

 But she now looked like the sibling he knew had been through a decade of dissipation.
-Her hair was a mess, her eyes glassy, and she wore an unevenly buttoned jacket, covering a stained T-shirt, and a mismatched skirt.
+Her hair was a mess, her eyes glassy, and she wore an unevenly buttoned jacket, covering a stained T-shirt, and some slovenly sweatpants.
 As she entered the bar she carried with her an herbal penumbra of skunk weed.

 There were only a dozen or so patrons in the bar, but every one of them stopped what they were doing and stared at her.
 Agnes came out from behind the bar and put her hands on Camellia's shoulders.
 "Honey, you don't look so good.
 Why you